- Side Effects

 - Specific events reported include, but are not limited to, spinal cord infarction, paraplegia, quadriplegia, cortical blindness, and stroke

-- These serious neurologic events have been reported with and without use of fluoroscopy
+- These serious neurologic events have been reported with and without the use of fluoroscopy

-- Safety and effectiveness of epidural administration of corticosteroids have not been established, and corticosteroids are not approved for this use
+- The safety and effectiveness of epidural administration of corticosteroids have not been established, and corticosteroids are not approved for this use

 Pregnancy and Lactation

 - Use hydrocortisone with caution during pregnancy if benefits outweigh risks

 - Animal studies show risk and human studies are not available, or neither animal nor human studies were done